 The recession has prompted many to decide that debt is not the way to live life.
 Some are deciding that it might be wise to adopt a lifestyle where borrowing isn’t necessary.
-Those who are already in debt might decide to pay off their debt as quickly as possible and not borrow again.
-Those without debt might decide to completely eschew credit going forward.
+Those who are already in debt might choose to pay off their debt as quickly as possible and not borrow again.
+Those without debt might decide to altogether eschew credit going forward.
 And, while a good credit score range might lower your insurance rates, your credit history becomes less vital if you don’t plan to use loans or financing in your life.

 Four Steps to Living Without Debt